 As the first UK-wide campaign organisation set up and led entirely by young migrants.
 We Belong provide 2 hour training workshops to HE staff on access.
 They focus on support for students with Limited Leave to Remain and those without settled status facing challenges in HE, but tailored courses can also be designed based on your needs.
 Please contact: [email protected]

-It is vital to think about the needs of the students at your institution and the local context in terms of the type of support students need, the nature of the cases, and queries that different departments receive from students with sanctuary-seeking backgrounds.
+It is vital to think about the needs of the students and staff at your institution and the local context in terms of the type of support they need, the nature of the cases, and queries that different departments receive from students with sanctuary-seeking backgrounds.
+For example, does your university team need basic training around asylum processes, rights & entitlements? or more focussed topics about specific areas of their work?

-One way to find out can be by completing a brief audit or simply asking support staff about areas of common challenges or topics they would like more support with.
+One way to find out can be by completing a brief audit or simply asking support staff about areas of common challenges or topics they need more support with.

-Learning about issues affecting students with sanctuary-seeking backgrounds is a continuous process and subject to constant changes reflecting on the new changes to the asylum system.
+Learning about issues affecting students with sanctuary-seeking backgrounds is a continuous process and subject to constant changes due to changes to immigration policies.
 Therefore, we encourage taking up training on an annual basis as a refresher and a good practice.

 The organisations mentioned on this page are providers we have worked with for many years.
 However, there may be other refugee organisations providing excellent information and training about the asylum process.